 Forest Schools for All is a bold new education project for Sylva Foundation, in partnership with the Forest School Association, and The Ernest Cook Trust, which is also the main funder of the project.
-The three leading environmental education organisations have come together with the ultimate aim of increasing and sustaining access to Forest Schools for all children in the UK.
+These three leading environmental education organisations have come together with the ultimate aim of increasing and sustaining access to Forest Schools for all children.
+The project is focused on delivery in England, although some work will explore issues across the whole of the UK.

 Sylva Foundation Chief Executive, Gabriel Hemery, said